How do I cope with showing in the rain? (or Grooming in the rain at home... )

 Here are some tips that I like:

--Hang blankets and jackets and other wet things on the cross ties in your grooming stall to dry.
-Simply attach the snaps to each other to create a sling to hang your wet things over.
+- Hang blankets and jackets and other wet things on the cross ties in your grooming stall to dry.
+Simply attach the snaps of the cross ties to each other to create a sling to hang your wet things over.
 You can also use bailing twine to create clothes lines to dry your stuff.
 This works at home, too.
+Stall guards also come in handy for hanging things to dry.

--If your horse's legs are muddy from showing, rinse in the washrack and avoid puddles on your way back.
+- If your horse's legs are muddy from showing, rinse in the washrack and avoid puddles on your way back.
 Or, rinse in the aisle with your water hose so the trip to the stall is short.
-I find that cleaning mud splatters is easier when they the splatters dry, so you can touch up later with a soft curry and brush.
+I find that cleaning mud splatters is easier when they the splatters dry, so you can touch up later with a soft curry and brush if you can't rinse any mud away.

--If your stalls don't have an overhang, use the pop up tent in front of the stalls if your horse is OK with that.
+- If your stalls don't have an overhang, use the pop up tent in front of the grooming stall if your horse is OK with that.
 If you don't have a pop up tent, insist that your trainer go steal one right away.
 I mean purchase.

--If the mud is up to the bottom of your stall, go to the closest hardware or garden supply store and get some mulch.
-The really big pieces of mulch.
+- If the mud is up to the bottom of your stall, go to the closest hardware or garden supply store and get some mulch.
+The really big pieces of mulch work, as do the shredded styles.
 These will give your stall area some traction and reduce the mud and muck in and out of the stall.
 Dig trenches if you have to.
 A small trench is super easy to do with the pokey end of a broom and can work wonders to divert water away.

 This article has tips on dealing with MUD - at home and away!